Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Introduction

 The rest of this paper is organized as follows.
-The estimations of $\theta$ and $d$ and their asymptotic properties are discussed in Section \ref{sec:AP}.
-In Section \ref{sec:simulation}, we demonstrate the computation of $\theta$ via the stable tail dependence function for some examples, and compare the finite sample performance of our estimator of $\theta$ to two existing methods.
-In Section \ref{Sec:RealData}, we apply our estimator to compare the durations of heatwaves in the Netherlands and in Greece, using the temperature data from two weather stations of the two countries, respectively.
+The hypothesis test on the $D^{(d)}(u_n)$ condition and the estimator of $\theta$ are developed in Section \ref{sec:AP} alongside the corresponding asymptotic properties.
+In Section \ref{sec:simulation}, we demonstrate the computation of $\theta$ via the stable tail dependence function for some examples, and investigate the finite sample performance of the developed hypothesis test and the estimation of $\theta$.
+In Section \ref{Sec:RealData}, we apply our estimations to summer daily temperature observed in three weather stations located respectively in the Netherlands, Belgium and Spain.
+Our estimates show that the extremal dependence of hot days behaves very closely in these three stations despite of the different weather types.
 Sections \ref{Sec:Proof} and \ref{sec: lem} contain the proofs for the main theorems.